dmateja724/dnd-combat-tracker/README.md

 - HP management – quick damage/heal buttons, configurable adjustments, and visual health bars.
 - Status effect library – preset debuffs/buffs, per-combatant timers, and custom effects with color plus icon.
 - Notes and metadata – capture AC, tactics, and reminders directly on each combatant card.
+- Player accounts – sign up or sign in to sync your encounters to a local SQLite database.
-- Persistent state – encounter state is saved to localStorage so a page refresh does not wipe progress.
+- Persistent state – encounter state is saved to a local SQLite database via the bundled API server.
 - Preloaded demo – starts with a sample skirmish so you can explore the UI immediately.

 ## Getting Started